oliver-dew/bevy_vox_scene/README.md

 Like `bevy-vox-mesh`, `bevy-vox-scene` uses [`dot-vox`](https://github.com/dust-engine/dot_vox) to parse the vox files and the greedy mesher from [`block-mesh-rs`] (https://github.com/bonsairobo/block-mesh-rs) to create efficient meshes.

 `VoxelSceneHook` is adapted from [bevy-scene-hook](https://github.com/nicopap/bevy-scene-hook) by Nicola Papale.

+## TODO
+- use ModelCollection in VoxelScene
+- Make iorforvoxel plus material handles part of VoxelPalette
+-